TAMPANIA HOUSE

 OVERVIEW

-The site reflects Tampa's growth from swamp to suburb.
+The site is a reminder of Tampa's growth from swamp to suburb.
 The home joined the National Register of Historic Places in 1985.

 Tampania House by Ebyabe 2007Tampania House